khalid-hussain/shaheen/chap8.md

 preventing the hand of death.
 He is gaining consciousness."

 "If he becomes conscious tell him that he has fulfilled his pledge."
-Saying this Badr Bin Mughira dashed out of the tent, jumped and mounted his horse.
+Saying this Badr bin Mughira dashed out of the tent, jumped and mounted his horse.

-Moments later, on seeing traces of defeat in Ferdinand's army, Badr Bin Mughira gathered the best trained horsemen and ordered them to get ready for a pursuit.
+Moments later, on seeing traces of defeat in Ferdinand's army, Badr bin Mughira gathered the best trained horsemen and ordered them to get ready for a pursuit.